Native American women in Colonial America

-Before, and during the colonial period (While the colonial period is generally defined by historians as 1492-1763, in the context of settler colonialism, as scholar Patrick Wolfe says, colonialism is ongoing) of North America, Native American women had a role in society that contrasted with that of the settlers.
+Before and during the colonial period of North America, Native American women had a role in society that contrasted with that of the settlers.
 Many women were leaders in Native American tribes.
 For example, Cherokee women worked in treaty negotiations with the United States, and women in the Haudenosaunee Confederacy acted, and continue to act, as political leaders and choose chiefs.
 Other women were delegated the task of caring for children and preparing meals; their other roles varied between tribal groups.
 In many tribes, such as the Algonquins and the Six Nations that compose the Haudenosaunee Confederacy, women were responsible for tending to the fields while the men were responsible for hunting.
 There were often long periods in which the men were not present.
 Thus, women played a major role in the family and exerted significant control over social and economic factors within the tribes.

 Life in society

-Life in society varies from tribe to tribe and region to region, but some general perspectives of women include that they “value being mothers and rearing healthy families; spiritually, they are considered to be extensions of the Spirit Mother and continuators of their people; socially, they serve as transmitters of cultural knowledge and caretakers of children and relatives.”
+Life in society varies from tribe to tribe and region to region, but some general perspectives of women include that they "value being mothers and rearing healthy families; spiritually, they are considered to be extensions of the Spirit Mother and continuators of their people; socially, they serve as transmitters of cultural knowledge and caretakers of children and relatives."
 Many Native American tribes believed that they originated from a woman, with many of their legends and creation stories depict a "mother earth."
 Women were entrusted with overseeing a tribe's agricultural systems, and were responsible for harvesting and cultivating the vegetables and plants for their people.
 Tribal women like the Algonquians planted their fields meticulously and in a way that kept the land sustainable for future use.
 After harvesting a tract of land until the soil lacked nutrients to continue, women would be tasked with deciding when and where to clear new fields, allowing the used ones to regenerate.
 Women in the Haudenosaunee tribes often controlled the distribution of food among their people.
 Their perceived position as beings of spiritual power gave women in some tribes the opportunity to be healers for minor injuries, as men were more commonly shamans, chiefs, and herbalists.